rust-lang/api-guidelines/features/functions-and-methods/convenience.md

 * _Coherent_: Look for small groups of convenience methods that make sense to include together.
 For example, the `Path` API mentioned above includes a small selection of the most common filesystem operations that take a `Path` argument.
-If one convenience method strongly suggests the existence others, consider adding the whole group.
+If one convenience method strongly suggests the existence of others, consider adding the whole group.
 * _Memorable_: It is not worth saving a few characters of typing if you have to look up the name of a convenience method every time you use it.
 Add